 We've mentioned this before, but it's worth repeating: don't pour grease down the drain.
 This can cause clogs and damage to your pipes.
 Instead, let the grease cool and dispose of it in the trash.

 In conclusion, summer plumbing maintenance is important to prevent potential issues with your home's plumbing system.
-By following these tips, you can help protect your pipes and prevent costly repairs.
+By following these tips, you won't just be protecting your investment, you'll also help prevent costly pipe repairs..
 Remember to stay vigilant, monitor your water usage, and call a professional plumber if you suspect any problems.

 - How often should I have my plumbing system inspected?